-Thus, some other selection criteria worth considering includes:
+Thus, some other selection criteria worth considering include:

 Congratulations!
 By now, you should have a better idea of what to look for in a tool and how to decide which one is best for you.

-Another extremely useful evaluation criteria to help you sift through the results is the price.
+Another extremely useful evaluation criterion to help you sift through the results is the price.
 Depending on the size of your company, this can be a big factor.